damnever/pigar/README.md

   Why can't `pigar` find the packages/distributions that have not been explicit import?
   </summary>

-Some frameworks may use some magic to import the modules for users automatically, and `pigar` can not handle it, you may need to fix it manually.
+Some frameworks may use some magic to import the modules for users automatically, and `pigar` can not handle it, you may need to fix it manually or use the [EXPERIMENTAL FEATURES](https://github.com/damnever/pigar#experimental-features).

 Related issues: [#33](https://github.com/damnever/pigar/issues/33), [#103](https://github.com/damnever/pigar/issues/103)
 </details>